CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/IItemFoodEaten.md

 # IItemFoodEaten
 The IItemFoodEaten function is called whenever the associated [food item](/Mods/ContentTweaker/Vanilla/Creatable_Content/ItemFood/) is eaten.
+Note that this event _will not fire_ if the item already has a provided [IItemUseFinish](/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/IItemUseFinish/).

 ## Importing the package